Garavi Sokak: 1990s

 The band's following album, Garavi Sokak 2, released in 1990 through Jugoton, featured similar folk rock sound as the band's previous works.
 It brought hits "Ti si mene caknula" ("You Snicked Me"), "Neko, neko ko je daleko" ("Someone, Someone, Who Is Far Away") and "Na temerinskom vašaru" ("On Temerin Trade Fair").
 In 1991, the band appeared at MESAM festival with the song "Pozdrav iz Soko Banje" ("Gretings from Soko Banja"), which was released on the 7-inch single, the B-side of which featured their cover of the song "Džudi, Džudi" by 1960s beat band Crni Biseri.
 During the same year, the compilation album Najlepše pesme (Prettiest Songs) was released through PGP-RTB record label.

 In 1992 the band released the album Da se vrate srećni dani (May the Happy Days Return).
 The album was produced by Ivica Vlatković, and featured numerous guests: Marija Mihajlović (vocals), Slobodan "Bata" Božanić (bass guitar), Deže Molnar of Laboratorija Zvuka (saxophone), and others.
 The album cover featured a painting by Serbian naive art painter Sava Stojkov.
 The album's main hits were "Kao ja" ("Just As I Did"), "Reci zašto" ("Tell Me Why"), "Zima, leto..." ("Winter, Summer...") and a new version of "Solunska".

-In 1994 the band released the studio album Slova tvoga imena (Letters of Your Name) in the new lineup: Bane Krstić (vocal, acoustic guitara), Zoran Brajović (drums), Nikola Oršoš (bass guitar), Miroslav Ilić (accordion, prim), Šeri Toplica (acoustic guitar), Slobodan Trkulja (bagpipes, flute, clarinet, saxophone) and Milan Trifunović (percussion).
+In 1994 the band released the studio album Slova tvoga imena (Letters of Your Name) in the new lineup: Bane Krstić (vocal, acoustic guitar), Zoran Brajović (drums), Nikola Oršoš (bass guitar), Miroslav Ilić (accordion, prim), Šeri Toplica (acoustic guitar), Slobodan Trkulja (bagpipes, flute, clarinet, saxophone) and Milan Trifunović (percussion).
 The album, produced by alternative rock musician Rambo Amadeus, marked the band's shift towards acoustic sound, and brought hits "Biće bolje ako budeš tu" ("It Will Be Better If You Stay By Me"), "U Perlezu stao voz" ("A Train Stopped in Perlez") and "Plavi svitac" ("Blue Firefly").
 After the album was released the band started performing with acoustic instruments only.

 The album Dobro je (It's All Right), released in 1996 by PGP-RTS (and being one of the last albums released on vinyl record by that label), featured a cover of The Beatles song "Good Night", Garavi Sokak version entitled "Laku noć ti, ljubavi" ("Good Night, My Love").
 The recording of their unplugged performance, held in Novi Sad Studio M in November 1996, was released on the album Najveći hitovi – Unplugged (Greatest Hits – Unplugged).
 In 1998, the band released the album Sagradićemo brod (We'll Build a Boat), which featured similar acoustic folk-oriented sound as their several previous releases.